 Green Jersey Web Design created the virtual store by customising boxed ecommerce package SellerDeck Catalog.
 "Processing both web and telephone orders as well as day-to-day site maintenance is quick and easy.
 The software has the right balance between flexibility and features, while giving us room for growth as sales increase," says Will.

-“The software and hosting cost less than £1,000; our total spend including design and professionally produced images was about £7,000.
-We launched at Christmas 2008 – if we hadn’t we’d have lost about £2,000 in profit.
-Our website’s not just great for expanding online sales – it’s already driving extra customers to our shop.
-On a Saturday we can take £5-6k, but half of that is because people have found us via our website.”
+"The software and hosting cost less than £1,000; our total spend including design and professionally produced images was about £7,000.
+We launched at Christmas 2008 – if we hadn't we'd have lost about £2,000 in profit.
+Our website's not just great for expanding online sales – it drives extra customers to our shop.
+On a Saturday half of our takings comes from people that found us via our website."

-The business turned over more than £500,000 in 2009.
-Online sales made up about 15 per cent of this figure, but the profit is significantly higher on goods sold online, because overheads are much lower.
-About 75 per cent of online purchases are made by UK customers, while 20 per cent lives in the United States.
+The business started in 2008 and online sales quickly made up about 15% of their takings, but the profit is significantly higher on goods sold online, because overheads are much lower.
+About 75% of online purchases are made by UK customers, while 20% lives in the United States.

-And Will and Andy are not just using the ecommerce technology for retailing, but are also building a community by uploading to their site ‘how to’ video guides on different aspects of biking, as well as adding live weather and traffic reports for their London fans.
-“We want buying from Urban Rider to be a lifestyle experience, not like buying a toothbrush.
-We’re using web technology to show customers a cool, edgy side to biking that they can aspire to,” Will concludes.
+And Will and Andy are not just using the ecommerce technology for retailing, but are also building a community by uploading video reviews and high resolution images, as well as adding videos to their own YouTube channel.
+"We want buying from Urban Rider to be a lifestyle experience, not like buying a toothbrush.
+We're using web technology to show customers a cool, edgy side to biking that they can aspire to," Will concludes.